-The Service Manual consists of one volume: CX17B Service Manual for "Mini Excavators"
+The Service Manual consists of one volume:

+- CX45B - CX50B - Service manual for "Hydraulic Mini Excavators"

-The Service Manual for "Mini Excavators" contains the necessary technical information to carry out maintenance and repair operations on the machine, the necessary tools to carry out maintenance operations, the information on service standards, the procedures for removal, installation, disassembly and reassembly.
+The Service Manual for "Hydraulic Mini Excavators" contains the necessary technical information to carry out maintenance and repair operations on the machine, the necessary tools to carry out maintenance operations, the information on service standards, the procedures for removal, installation, disassembly and reassembly.

-The Service Manual regarding models CX17B consists of the following volume, identified by the print number indicated below:
+The Service Manual relevant to the excavator models CX45B - CX50B consists in the following volume, which is identified through the relevant print no. as reported below:

-VOLUME MACHINE TYPE PRINT NUMBER Service Manual - "Mini Excavators" CX17B 84345206
+VOLUME MACHINE TYPE PRINT NUMBER Service Manual for "Hydraulic Mini Excavators" CX45B CX50B 84526506A